Rise to Success: Career Highlights of Kyrie Irving

 2018: "Uncle Drew" Feature Film

-In 2018, the "Uncle Drew" advertisements, in which Kyrie Irving wrote, directed, and acted, became a feature film.
+In 2018, the "Uncle Drew" advertisements, where Irving acted, became a feature film.

 On January 16, 2019, Kyrie Irving recorded 27 points and a career-high 18 assists in a 117–108 victory over the Toronto Raptors.

-On July 7, 2019, Kyrie Irving signed with the Brooklyn Nets in free agency.
+On July 7, 2019, Kyrie Irving signed a four-year, $136.5 million contract with the Brooklyn Nets as a free agent.

-On October 23, 2019, Kyrie Irving debuted for the Nets with 50 points, eight rebounds, and seven assists in a 127–126 overtime loss to the Minnesota Timberwolves.
+On October 23, 2019, Kyrie Irving debuted for the Nets with 50 points, eight rebounds, and seven assists in a 127–126 overtime loss to the Minnesota Timberwolves, setting a record for the most points in a team debut in NBA history.

 As of 2019, Kyrie Irving's shoe deal with Nike was worth US$11 million.